 The KNX dimming actuator controls 2 living room ceiling lamps, one kitchen ceiling lamp and two outdoor lamps on the terrace.
 All additional lamps are controlled by KNX switch actuators.
 Each lamp is connected three-wires cord to the central distribution boxes.

 An additional feature is the lighting of the attic.
 This is controlled with a magnetic contact that is attached to the roof hatch.
 In this way, you can completely eliminate on a separate switch.

-In addition, there is an indirect lighting in my livingroom.
-After due consideration, I have decided for the Philips HUE.
-It has long been tested in the market.
-It is based on the ZigBee standard and it has a very good integration in openHab.
+In addition, there is an indirect living room and corridor lighting.
+After much thought, I choosed the Philips HUE.
+It has been on the market for a long time and it has a very good integration with openHab.